- Like

 Toasted Nuts

-Toasted walnuts are the other important ingredient in this dish.
+Toasted walnuts are an important ingredient in this dish.
 They don’t have to be fancy candied walnuts, but be sure not to put them in the salad raw.
 Raw walnuts have a bitterness that can be overwhelming.

 The walnuts should be chopped up into small pieces and lightly toasted.
 I just put them on a skillet over medium heat with a little bit of olive oil for about 3 minutes, turning or stirring them a few times so they don’t burn.